9 month old nurses all night long

 Hi,

-Therefore when nursing at night, keep the feedings as dim and dull as possible(but I don't expect you to make them a feast anyway ;)) but above all make them as short as possible, meaning he should drink as little as possible:
+Then when nursing at night, keep the feeds as dim and dull as possible (but I don't expect you to make them a feast anyway ;)) and gradually reduce the amount he drinks.

-At the non-feeding times:
+At the no-feed wakes:

 If your husband is not up to this at night, it can work too, only it may be a bit harder.
 Then you rock, hold or walk him to sleep but do not nurse.
 Always stay in the room, keep lights dim and do not interact with him (except for maybe patting or shush-noises).

-- Check your own diet for stimulating foods like coffee, tea (even green and white tea contain caffeine), chocolate, high amounts of sugar/aspartame or smoking.
+Also verify your own diet for stimulating foods like coffee, tea (even green and white tea contain caffeine), chocolate, high amounts of sugar/aspartame or smoking.
 Avoid them overall and at least from early afternoon as they get into your milk too.

 Good luck, hang in there, it will get better!